mlc-mlapis/docs/src/documentation/cli/authorization.md

 <br/>
 <br/>

-## Login using E-mail and Password
+## Login Using E-mail and Password

 You can also log in using your email and password.